-Risk of damage to the roof canopy!

-- Never press against the roof canopy! - 7.
+- Risk of damage to the roof canopy! - The roof canopy may be damaged when the pop-up roof is pushed up. - Never press against the roof canopy! - 7.
 Carefully push the rod at the rope against the GFRP shell until the pneumatic springs automatically lift the pop-up roof. - 8.
-Always close the access hatch from above when sleeping in the pop-up roof. - Do not touch the interior of the expansion bellows or place objects against them (such as bedding) as water may permeate.
+Always close the access hatch from above when sleeping in the pop-up roof. - 9.
+Do not touch the interior of the expansion bellows or place objects against them (such as bedding) as water may permeate.